abd3lraouf/aicommit/README.md

 - Manages application lifecycle

 This architecture makes it easy to:
-- Replace Amazon Q with another AI service if needed
+- Replace the AI implementation with another service if needed
 - Add new features without changing existing code
 - Test components in isolation
 - Maintain clear separation of concerns